mshidhaye/Project4/README.md

 ### Results
 - Below is a display of the classification report based on the Dataframe that is specifically the measures of the tumors at their worse size (largest) and the mean size.
-- As indicated below, the accuracy increased once the data was optimized with the trials using the kerastuner library for both the mean and worse measurement figures.
+- As indicated below, the accuracy increased in most cases once the data was optimized with the trials using the kerastuner library for both the mean and worse  measurement figures.
+- This trial was ran many times and the numbers did change a bit everytime, but all stayed within that same range of at least a 91-99% accurracy.
+This confirmed the model used for predictions is efficient and a great tool to use to make these predictions on this scale.

 ### Optimized Accuracy score: Worst Measures